xorinox/chia-utils/machines/README.md

 * use fewer NVME based flash drives for temp
 * use only hard drives for plotting
 ## Final Storage (plots)
+* Hard drives various brands and sizes between 3 and 18 TB, SATA only, internal and shucked external.
 # Parts List
 Components listed below have been used to create various different plotters and farmers.
 ## Adapters (HBA, RAID, U.2 to M.2, M.2 to PCIe)